fedora-infra/anitya/docs/user-guide.rst

 --------------

 Version scheme is used for sorting the retrieved versions for the projects.
-Anitya provides three different versions scheme.
+Anitya provides several different versions schemes.

 * **RPM** corresponds to versioning used by `RPM packages <https://docs.fedoraproject.org/en-US/packaging-guidelines/Versioning/>`_